Our "Deeper Dig" on the Zeal Deluxe Daybed

 The Zeal Deluxe Daybed is the smaller cousin of Innovation's classic Wing Deluxe Sofa.
-Like the Wing, it employs two articulating arms that enable the seating area to lay completely flat, or "fold up" to create arm or headrests.
-Instead of a large articulating backrest like the Wing, however, the Zeal has a smaller frame, and employs a small fixed pillow-like backrest.
+Like the Wing, it employs two articulating arms that enable the seating area to lay completely flat, or "fold up" to create arms or headrests.
+Instead of a large articulating backrest like the Wing, however, the Zeal has a smaller frame and employs a small fixed pillow-like backrest.
 The backrest is secured to the mattress/seat with a U-shaped steel tube that bolts onto the back of the seat.
-Much more of a chaise than a sleeper sofa, the Zeal's sleeping surface measures in a little smaller than twin size at 79" wide and 29"d.
-Like all Innovation pieces, the Zeal's seat is actually an IComfort mattress (their patented design), in this case the 7" thick version.
+Much more of a chaise than a sleeper sofa, the Zeal's sleeping surface measures in a-little-smaller-than-twin-size at 79" wide and 29" deep.
+Like all Innovation pieces, the Zeal's seat is actually an IComfort mattress (their patented design), in this case, the 7" thick version.

 The DIY program adds another layer of complexity, allowing you to special order the Zeal in any fabric in Innovation's current catalog - in this case, that's an additional 34 upholstery options!
 The special order process takes 12-14 weeks, so it's only an option if you're patient.

 As with all Innovation products, a major component is quality.
 Simply put, there's no other manufacturer producing modern or Danish-inspired sofa beds in the same ballpark quality-wise.
 In fact, Innovation has production facilities in both Denmark and China, which means both factories must meet each other's standards in order to produce consistent results.
 Zeal is produced to CARB compliant standards and upholstered in multiple fabrics, all of which score well over 30,000 on the Martindale rubbing test.
-Zeal's wood leg options are crafted from solid wood, and the chrome legs are finished in a high polish stainless steel.
+Zeal's wood leg options are crafted from solid wood, and the brass and laser legs are constructed from stainless steel.

 Internally, Innovation's IComfort mattress is a patented variation of what you probably sleep on every night!
-Innovation packs a set of 7" innersprings with a steel frame, all encased in dense foam.
+Innovation packs a 7" innerspring with a steel frame, all encased in dense foam.
 The result is a marriage of the padding used in most sofas, with the springs found in most mattresses.
-Obviously, "feel" or "comfort" are highly subjective, but on the whole, Innovation's design seems to find a middle ground we might describe as a firm sofa, or comfortable mattress.
-Zeal's mattress also contains four "click" mechanisms, enabling to two arms to move, with a failure rate of less than 0.1%.
+Obviously, "feel" or "comfort" is highly subjective, but on the whole, Innovation's design seems to find a middle ground we might describe as a firm sofa or comfortable mattress.
+Zeal's mattress also contains four "click-clack" mechanisms, enabling to two arms to move, with a failure rate of less than 0.1%.

 In addition, Innovation has a certified environmental profile, so all recyclable waste is used in other productions.
 Residual, combustible waste is incinerated in low-pollution plants, and every product package is designed to ensure efficiency in materials without sacrificing safe transportation.
 Innovation says they are always trying to produce at a good price, but not at any price.
 That might not be how we'd phrase it, but we definitely agree with the sentiment!